stackbit-projects/pendly-17356/about.md

           any bugs, open an issue, and we’ll fire our junior dev.
 Just kidding Michael, you’re good.
         image: images/nan_talk.jpg
-      - title: We think plants are the future
+      - title: We think pendants are the future
         description: >-
           Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_ old.
 That’s why we help beginners get started with web development